 Your pets need to be kept safe and secure, with a suitable nest or den to hide in.
 This is especially important for dogs and cats, but also applies to rabbits and small furries kept in open cages or hutches.
 Make sure they can hide themselves away when the displays start!

-If possible, rabbits and other small pets in cages or hutches should also be brought inside — or at least, away from sight and sound of the fireworks.
-For example, even a large hutch can usually be moved into a garage or shed.
+- LIGHTPROOF AND SOUNDPROOF HUTCHES, CAGES AND AVIARIES If possible, rabbits and other small pets in cages or hutches should also be brought inside — or at least, away from sight and sound of the fireworks.
+For example, a large hutch can usually be moved into a garage or shed.
 For cage birds, the aviary isn’t usually movable, but the bright flashes can panic birds into a smother.
-As a result, we recommend carefully covering the aviary (while leaving lots of air-holes!) to minimise the risk.
+As a result, we recommend carefully covering the aviary (while leaving lots of air-holes!) to minimise any risk.

-Many pets are very sensitive to changes in routine and timing – and it puts them on edge.
-So as far as possible, keep everything the same.
-You really don’t need any extra stress — and neither do they! – around fireworks season.
+Many pets are very sensitive to changes in routine and timing and can put them on edge.
+So as much as possible, keep everything the same.
+You really don’t need any extra stress — and neither do they!

 If your pet is really, really stressed and you’re worried they’ll hurt themselves — come and talk to us.
 Not only can we give you personalised and tailored advice, but our vets can, if necessary, prescribe anti-anxiety medications to relieve short-term stress, fear and panic.